Vitamin supplements in pregnancy

 It’s best to take supplements individually rather than as a multivitamin tablet.
 Most multivitamin supplements are not made specifically for pregnant women and may contain high levels of other vitamins, such as vitamin A, which may be harmful to the baby

 Most pregnant women do not need to take iron supplements.
-You only need to take iron if tests show you are anaemic or you are at increased risk of becoming anaemic in pregnancy, for example if you are carrying twins.
-Your midwife or doctor will advise you
+Your midwife or doctor should let you know if you need iron supplements because tests show you are anaemic or at increased risk of becoming anaemic in pregnancy, for example, if you are carrying twins.
+Speak to a midwife or doctor if you are worried about your iron levels or are unsure whether you need iron supplements.

 More information